protofarer/protofarer/README.md

   - photography

 - ⏫ I’m currently learning:
-  - Web Development, Web Design, Node
+  - Web Development, Web Design, Node, Javascript
-  - React, GraphQL
-  - Computer Science via MIT courseware
+  - Computer Science
-  - Gamedev via HTML5 / phaser
+  - HTML5 / phaser for gamedev and app interactivity

 <!---
 protofarer/protofarer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.